QuantitativeBytes/qbRayTrace/README.md

 The QuantitativeBytes YouTube channel can be found here: www.youtube.com/c/QuantitativeBytes

+Please note that after Episode 10, I stopped putting the code for each episode into a seperate directory / folder and instead all the more recent code is in a new repository at https://github.com/QuantitativeBytes/qbRayTrace2.

 ## Episode 1

 In this first episode I give a basic introduction to how ray tracing works and then go on to put together the basic code that is going to form the core structure of the final project.